Probate and Estate Administration

 If the deceased owned everything jointly with another person (often a husband or wife) and everything passes automatically to the surviving owner.

 If the deceased left less than £5,000.

-Our Probate and estate administration cases are dealt with by our Probate Manager Brian Woodsford.
+Our Probate and estate administration cases are dealt with by Anthony Harris.
 More information can be found by clicking here.